 Homerville - Fargo is a very small town located in the state of Georgia.
 With a population of 1,628 people and just one neighborhood, Homerville - Fargo is the 282nd largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Homerville - Fargo is generally considered to be a blue-collar town.
-42.23% of the Homerville - Fargo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Homerville - Fargo, you'll notice that it is more blue-collar than most other communities in America.
+42.23% of Homerville - Fargo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Homerville - Fargo is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
 There are especially a lot of people living in Homerville - Fargo who work in farm management occupations (25.10%), healthcare (11.35%), and management occupations (9.76%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.16% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.